systopia/de.systopia.eck/docs/index.md

 expected everywhere.
 The technical reason for this is that traditionally every CiviCRM entity (type) needs a dedicated BAO class, present as a physical PHP file, which does not apply for ECK entities, that share a single controller class.
-This is still being worked on in CiviCRM Core.
+This has been worked on in CiviCRM Core.
 See [this Pull Request](https://github.com/civicrm/civicrm-core/pull/21853) for more information.